First Anglo-Maratha War: Central India and the Deccan

 After capturing Bassein, Goddard marched towards Pune.
 But he was routed in the Battle of Bhor Ghat in April 1781 by Parshurambha, Haripant Phadke and Tukoji Holkar.

-In central India, Mahadji stationed himself at Malwa to challenge Camac.
-Initially, Mahadji had an upper hand and British forces under Camac, being harassed and reduced, had to retreat to Hadur.
+In central India, Shinde stationed himself at Malwa to challenge Camac.
+Initially, Shinde had an upper hand and British forces under Camac, being harassed and reduced, had to retreat to Hadur.

 In February 1781, the British beat Shinde to the town of Sipri, but every move they made after that was shadowed by his much larger army, and their supplies were cut off, until they made a desperate night raid in late March, capturing not only supplies, but even guns and elephants.
 Thereafter, the military threat from Shinde's forces to the British was much reduced.

 The contest was equally balanced now.
-Where Mahadji scored a significant victory over Camac at Sironj, the British avenged the loss through the Battle of Durdah on 24 March 1781.
+Where Shinde scored a significant victory over Camac at Sironj, the British avenged the loss through the Battle of Durdah on 24 March 1781.

 Colonel Murre arrived with fresh forces in April 1781 to assist Popham and Camac.
-After his defeat at Sipri, Mahadji Shinde - eager to broker an alliance with the British and avoid further conflict - proposed a new treaty, in spite of objections from within his camp.
+After his defeat at Sipri, Shinde - eager to broker an alliance with the British and avoid further conflict - proposed a new treaty, in spite of objections from within his camp.

 Treaty of Salbai

-The war ended on 17 May 1782 with the signing of the Treaty of Salbai between Warren Hastings and Mahadji Shinde, and was later ratified by Hastings in June 1782, and by Nana Phadnavis in February 1783.
+The war ended on 17 May 1782 with the signing of the Treaty of Salbai between Warren Hastings and Shinde, and was later ratified by Hastings in June 1782, and by Nana Phadnavis in February 1783.

 In exchange for the Maratha Empire recognising Raghunathrao's cession of Salsette and Bassein Fort to the East India Company, the British withdrew their support for him and recognised Madhavrao II as Peshwa of the Maratha Empire.
 The British also recognised Maratha claims west of the Jumna River, and agreed to return the territories it occupied over the course of the war.
 However, in return, the Marathas agreed to return the territories it had captured from the British, while also recognising British suzereinty over the Nawab of Arcot.
 The Marathas also promised to continue upholding the prior trading privileges enjoyed by the British, whilst agreeing not to support any European power.
 This was at a time when the British were keen to prevent France - already providing support to Mysore - from gaining further influence in the region during the ongoing Anglo-French War.

 The treaty ended the First Anglo-Maratha War, restored the status quo, and established a relative peace between the two parties for 20 years until the outbreak of the Second Anglo-Maratha War.